 In addition to yoga, individuals seeking to support their digestive health may also explore the potential benefits of cbd edibles.
-CBD, or cannabidiol, is a non-psychoactive compound derived from the cannabis plant known for its potential therapeutic properties.
+CBD or cannabidiol, which you can purchase from a local dispensary or order online from an edibles delivery service, is a non-psychoactive compound derived from the cannabis plant known for its potential therapeutic properties.
 CBD edibles, such as gummies or capsules, offer a convenient and discreet way to incorporate CBD into one’s wellness routine.
 Studies have suggested that CBD may have anti-inflammatory properties and could potentially alleviate symptoms associated with digestive disorders, such as bloating, cramping, and inflammation.
 However, it’s important to consult with a healthcare professional before incorporating CBD edibles into one’s regimen to ensure suitability and proper dosing.
 When combined with a regular yoga practice and other healthy lifestyle choices, CBD edibles have the potential to provide holistic support for digestive wellness, promoting a sense of balance and overall well-being.

 What follows is a practice with seven poses that support healthy digestive function in several different ways, from relieving abdominal discomfort and diarrhea/constipation to stimulating the digestive tract and increasing abdominal blood flow.